FarshidNooshi/FarshidNooshi/README.md

 # About me

-I'm Software Engineer with a history of working in the information technology and services industry.
-Skilled in Java, C++, C#, ElasticSearch, and Algorithms.
+I'm a Software Engineer with a history of working in the information technology and services industry.
+Skilled in Java, C#, Python, Machine Learning algorithms, Deep Learning, ElasticSearch, C++, and Algorithms.
 Continuing Bachelor's degree focused in Computer Engineering from the Amirkabir University of Technology - Tehran Polytechnic.

 ## My github account information is as follow: